 This function ignores None values when other Geometry elements are present.
-If all elements of the given axis are None, an empty MultiPolygon is returned.
+If all elements of the given axis are None, an empty GeometryCollection is returned (before GEOS 3.12 this was an empty MultiPolygon).

-geometries [array_like]
+[array_like]

 [int, optional] Axis along which the operation is performed.
 The default (None) performs the operation over all axes, returning a scalar value.
 Axis may be negative, in which case it counts from the last to the first axis.